In which I remember my good friend Robin Dadisman, who passed away in late 2013, with a story about phantom fuel and a racing red Mustang.

 The attendant was still inside, counting money and cleaning up.

-“I didn’t hear you drive up,” she told us a few minutes later, as we filled the tank and sipped fresh coffee.
+“I didn’t hear you drive up,” she said a few minutes later as we filled the tank and sipped fresh coffee.

 “I just looked up, and there you were.”

 Rob and I laughed about it for years.

 But we also wondered about the gas gauge.

 When we finally reached the Conoco, it read 1/4 full.